 According to the Slovenian legislation, the tax returns on dividends have to be submitted on a quarterly basis.
 An exemption in this case is applicable only in the banking sector, where such documents have to be submitted by the end of the month of February.
 It is important to know that if the tax returns are not submitted when requested, penalties can be imposed.

 Tax for real estate in Slovenia

 The tax for real estate properties is another fiscal obligation included in the taxation in Slovenia.
 This tax must be paid by any natural or legal person who is recorded in the Land Register as an owner of a real estate property.
+The tax obligation is available for foreigners as well and you can find out more on this from our immigration lawyers in Slovenia.
 The tax rates are as follows:

 - for buildings or parts of buildings including the land on which they stand the current tax rate is of 0.10% in the case of residential properties;